Bazmoc/Wii-Network-Config-Editor/README.md

 However it works fine with normal Wii's also (if you are too lazy to go to the wii menu or you can't access it for some reason).

-This program changes the SSID, Password, and security type of the first network, in the configuration file named "config.dat" located at /shared2/sys/net/02/config.dat on the NAND.
+This program changes the Network type(Wireless/Wired), SSID, Password, and security type of the first network, in the configuration file named "config.dat" located at /shared2/sys/net/02/config.dat on the NAND.